Pazaz/RSC-177-Server/ref/rsc-guide-doc.md

 ### Runescape script command summary

 Notes:
-One server cycle is 0.6 seconds, so 100 cycles = 1 minute
+One server cycle is *0.6 seconds**, so 100 cycles = 1 minute
 Probabilities range from 0=impossible to 256=certain

+**editors note: while designed to be 0.6s, in practice it appeared to be closer to 640ms*

 #### Misc commands